severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 2, Scene 1.md

 ==11==So, by being too curst, God will send you no horns.

 **BEAT.**
-==12==Just, if he send me no husband, for the which blessing I am at him upon my knees every morning and evening.
+==12==Just, if he sends me no husband, for the which blessing I am at him upon my knees every morning and evening.
 Lord, I could not endure a husband with a beard on his face, I had rather lie in the woollen!

 **LEON.**
 ==13==You may light on a husband that hath no beard.